yellowmessenger/documentation/docs/cookbooks/voice-as-channel/reporting/convdata.md

 3. The database will store all the details obtained from the calls.
     ![](https://hackmd.io/_uploads/SkG2Bus4h.png)

-> [Learn more](https://docs.yellow.ai/docs/platform_concepts/studio/database#-1-create-table) about creating a table in Studio.
+> [Learn more](https://docs.yellow.ai/docs/platform_concepts/studio/database#-1-create-table) about creating a table in Automation.

 ------